mamonraab/violance-detection-in-video-with-pytroch/README.md

 first i found that  there is  a users that have  problems  intgrating  lstm in   nn.Sequential     you can see the qustion in stackoverflow link https://stackoverflow.com/questions/44130851/simple-lstm-in-pytorch-with-sequential-module i did awnsered them qustion when i  creating this artical so any one can use these code
-the idea is simple  pytorch   make i big  place for us to do our clas and ingrate them i make this class to extract the last output from lstm  in get it back to  the Sequential  see this code
+the idea is simple  pytorch   make a big  place for us to do our class and ingrate them i make this class to extract the last output from lstm  and get it back to  the Sequential  see this code

 ```